SensorAnalyticsAus/Simple_GA_1.1/README.md

 ##### The compiled code is run by writing an objective function to be optimised by SGA in *C*, two such sample objective function codes are provided in the downloaded folder.
 ##### File *sga3.var* contains the SGA parameters.
 These are explained in **Simple Genetic Algorithm Explainer.pdf** [Section 4].
 Results are stored in *genout.dat*.

+## Acknowledgement
+##### This C code is based upon D.E.
+Goldberg's PASCAL code in an edition of Genetic Algorithms in Search, Optimisation and Machine Learning.